JATOS/JATOS_docs/versioned_docs/version-3.9.1/Manage_your_JATOS/User-Manager.md

 ![User manager screenshot](/img/v39x/user_manager_3.png)

-A user can be **deactivated** (and activated again) by clicking the checkbox in the 'Active' column.
+A user can be **deactivated** (and activated again) by clicking the switch in the 'Active' column.
 A deactivated user cannot log in anymore but their studies can still be run by participants (to prevent a study from running, deactivate it in the study _Administration_ page).

 If you're an admin and need to get more information about a user's studies, click on the _Studies_ column.
 You'll see _Result Data Size_ and _Result File size_, which can give you an idea of how many of the server's resources this user needs.